 Lyda is a founding board member and current Executive Director of the LEF Foundation.
 She has been recognized by the Massachusetts Cultural Council with the prestigious Commonwealth Award and honored by Women in Film and Video New England with the Image Award for Vision & Excellence in the media arts.
 She is a board member of Creative Capital and IndieCollect.
 In addition to her philanthropic work, she is also an independent filmmaker.
 In 2011, she had her debut as director/producer with her film, Love and Other Anxieties; and served as executive producer for Secundaria, with director Mary Jane Doherty, which premiered in 2013.

 Gen joined the LEF Foundation as Program Assistant in 2013, and served as Program Officer from 2016-2021.
 She now works as Program Director on behalf of the LEF Moving Image Fund, helping filmmakers to navigate the application process, facilitating the peer-reviewed grant-making process, and leading efforts to evaluate and improve all of LEF’s artist programs.
-Born in Boston in 1988 to an American mother and a Haitian father, Gen grew up in Cambridge, MA, before earning her B.A. in Social Anthropology from Harvard College and spending three years in Beijing where she first gained experience as an independent film festival coordinator and programmer.
+Born in Boston to an American mother and a Haitian father, Gen grew up in Cambridge, MA, before earning her B.A. in Social Anthropology from Harvard College and spending three years in Beijing where she first gained experience as an independent film festival coordinator and programmer.
 Back in Boston, she previously co-founded the Crows & Sparrows screening series, she has served on the selection committee for the Revolutions per Minute Film Festival, and she has served as a media arts panelist for the Boston Cultural Council and National Endowment for the Arts.
 Outside of her work at LEF, Gen is interested in writing, curating, filmmaking, music, and DIY arts community building as a member of the AgX Film Collective.

 Matthew became the LEF Foundation’s Program Officer in 2021, having moved to the Boston area in 2018 to complete his M.F.A. in film and media art at Emerson College.
-A native of Central New York, Matthew attended Colgate University, where he studied history and film and attended the Flaherty Film Seminar.
+Originally from Central New York, Matthew attended Colgate University, where he studied history and film and attended the Flaherty Film Seminar.
 In addition to having worked in film production, marketing, and higher education, Matthew is a scholar whose research centers the conceptual nuances of queer art-making.
 He is also an experimental film and video artist creating work that explores art practice as a historiographical tool, interrogating where memory and identity coalesce with collective narrative.
 Matthew enjoys live music at intimate venues, going for long runs outside of the city, and he is never far from a book, or more often a stack of them.

 California Grants Advisor